tantan-ucl/tantan-ucl.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Tan Tan is an incoming Assistant Professor (1st Feb 2024) at the Department of Real Estate and Construction, Faculty of Architecture, the University of Hong Kong.
-He currently holds a postdoc position at Delft University of Technology (TU Delft) and the Swiss National Centre of Competence in Research (NCCR) Digital Fabrication.
-He has an interdisciplinary background in architectural design, digital construction and project management.
-He studied for his PhD and MSc from Bartlett, UCL's faculty of the built environment.
-He obtained his BArch from Huazhong University of Science and Technology.
+Tan Tan will join as an Assistant Professor on 1st February 2024 at the Department of Real Estate and Construction, Faculty of Architecture, the University of Hong Kong.
+He currently holds a postdoctoral position at Delft University of Technology (TU Delft) and the Swiss National Centre of Competence in Research (NCCR) Digital Fabrication.
+Tan Tan has an interdisciplinary background spanning architectural design, digital construction, and project management.
+He earned his PhD and MSc from The Bartlett, UCL's Faculty of the Built Environment, and his BArch from Huazhong University of Science and Technology.

 He is recruiting a PhD student and a research assistant with interests and expertise in these areas:
 * **Innovative design and construction methods**: modular design and construction, digital fabrication, sustainable and adaptive design